clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-desktop.rst

       <release-number> is the latest |CL| auto-numbered release.

 #.
-Verify and decompress the file per your OS.

-   * :ref:`download-verify-decompress`

-#.
-Follow your OS instructions to create a bootable USB drive.
+Follow your OS instructions to

-   * :ref:`bootable-usb`
+   :ref:`create a bootable usb drive <bootable-usb>`.

 .. _install-on-target-start: